ovh/docs/pages/cloud/dedicated/proxmox-network-HG-Scale/guide.en-gb.md

 iface ens35f1 inet manual

 auto bond0
-# LACP Aggregate on public interfaces
+# LACP aggregate on public interfaces
 # configured in DHCP mode on this example
 # Has the server's public IP
 iface bond0 inet dhcp